Sandesh-bn/-Minimalistic-Trading-Portfolio-App-/README.md

 Built this little project to flex my frontend muscles and play around with crypto data.

+⚠️⛔ Coingecko is stingy with their API limits.
+So the app might fail to fetch data after 10 requests in a minute.
+A localstorage based solution to retain previous state is on the roadmap. ⛔⚠️

 ### ✨ What it does

 Pulls live(ish) crypto info from the Coingecko API